corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

 ## How ACCP uses the JNI
 Just as in many other areas of development, is a wide range of acceptable styles for JNI code.
-ACCP has adopted the following guidelines and patterns to make code more efficient as well as easier to review and write.
+ACCP has adopted the following guidelines and patterns to make code more efficient as well as easier to write and review.

 ### Avoid Native to Java calls
 Crossing the JNI boundary in either direction is expensive.
 However, crossing it from Native to Java is far worse.
-For this reason, *all* calls which interact with `JNIEnv` (or, more properly, `raii_env` in ACCP) must be minimized.
+For this reason, avoid calls that interact with `JNIEnv` (or, more properly, `raii_env` in ACCP).
 As a result:
 * Native code should never touch a Java object
 * Native code should never call a Java method
 * All parameters to native methods should be either primitives or primitive arrays.
-  (Technically all arrays are Java objects and thus expensive to touch, however this is an unavoidable compromise).
+  (Technically, all arrays are Java objects and thus expensive to touch; however this is an unavoidable compromise).
 * Logic should use native data structures and only translate from and to Java results at the beginning and end of the top-most methods.
 * Native methods should all be `static`.
   While this technically isn't necessary, if they aren't allowed to touch Java objects, then there is no need for them to be passed a reference to `this`.